tpavankalyan/CurLL-training/readme.md

 ## Project Overview

-This project provides a set of scripts to automate the process of training and evaluating LLMs.
+This project provides a set of scripts for training and evaluating LMs.
 The key features include:

 -   **Training:** A flexible training script based on Hugging Face's `transformers` library.
 -   **Inference:** A script for running batched inference with a trained model.
--   **Evaluation:** A script for evaluating the model's outputs using a separate LLM.
+-   **Evaluation:** A script for evaluating the model's outputs using a separate LM.
 -   **Results Collection:** A script for collecting and organizing the evaluation results in a Google Sheet.

 ## Workflow

 The workflow is divided into the following steps:

-1.  **Training:** Train a Continual language model using `run_train.py`.
+1.  **Training:** Train a language model using `run_train.py`.
 2.  **Uploading to Hugging Face Hub:** Upload the trained model to the Hugging Face Hub using `upload_model_to_hf.py`.
 3.  **Batched Inference:** Run batched inference with the trained model using `batched_inference.py`.
 4.  **Preparing Seed Data for Evaluation:** Prepare the seed data for evaluation using `seed_for_eval.py`.